 I produce a weekly podcast (Future Forecast) with Oslo Business Forum where I discuss my favorite topics concerning leadership, technology and sustainability with some of he most exciting leaders, geeks and entrepreneurs around the globe.
 Have a listen to the latest episode:

 I’ve written a book together with my co-founder Marie Louise Sunde.
 It’s in Norwegian and touches upon gender stereotypes and unconscious bias- and we’ve interviewed a selection of CEOs and experts on the topic.
 You can buy it here!

 I've been nominated for a few awards including “Global Womens Leadership Award”, "Inspiration Award 2016&2017", "Girls Award 2017" by Plan Norge, "Digital Super Profile" in 2016 and was appointed a “Distinguished Alumni” at the New School where I graduated with a masters in media management.
 I was appointed Inspiring Fifty Nordic’s most inspiring women in tech and one of the six Norwegians in the “100 most influential people in Nordic tech” list appointed by Slush and The Nordic Web.

-I'm also a board member at the financial investing startup Kron, active in the Global Shapers Oslo community, a writer and a public speaker about future technology, unconscious bias and diversity in tech.
+I'm also a board member at the financial investing startup Kron, as well as Dermanor, a writer and a public speaker about future technology, unconscious bias and diversity in tech.

 I am also very excited to have become faculty at Singularity University where I get to talk about diversity.

 If you're interested in public speaking or have other inquiries: email@example.com.